jwworth/jakeworth/content/blog/my-annual-review-2017.md

 > [My major professional goal is to] submit twelve CFP proposals to technical
 > conferences in 2017.

-How did I do?
-I submitted eleven CFPs.
+In the end I submitted eleven CFPs.
 Waiting until December for my final submission was a bad strategy, because I couldn't find any conferences accepting CFPs this month that matched my interests.

 ### Next Year's Goals